GET - On Google Play

 By Patricia Cashin

 British Columbia can be explored year-round, providing you have the proper winter tires during snow season of course, so circle tours are worth considering no matter the time of year.
 One such tour is the Coast Mountain Circle Tour.
 This tour explores the mountains, forests, and canyons that make British Columbia a world-renowned place of wilderness beauty.
 The tour winds through misty coastal mountains and into the province’s rain shadow and dry highland plateau.
 It takes you through historic Gold Rush Country, following the path of the gold seekers down the Thompson and the raging Fraser Rivers.
+Note: some of the activities mentioned may not be available during the winter – check before you go.

 Here is a sampler of the trip.
 More details can be found by going to Coast Mountain Circle Tour.